EntireTwix/Ruminate/README.md

 * Activation functions: Relu,Sigmoid,Tanh,Swish
 * variable batch size

+Other:
+* saving functionality

 # :construction:In Progress
 * :sparkles: convolutions and pooling
-* saving functionality
 * dropout layer
 * helper functions for weight/bias init

 # Future Features
 * batch normalization
-* :sparkles: optimizer argument for network
+* :sparkles: optimizer argument for network (like Adam for example)
-* :racehorse: GPU integration
+* :racehorse: GPU or SIMD integration (to be tested)

 # Dependencies
 * mat.h    from EntireTwix/OptimizedHeaders